skay97/coding-challenge/README.md

 ![](Assets/images/img1.png)

 Seeing this I realized I had to modify this function to try and create a method that would allow each number to have the same amount of ways of being created.
-It made sense to me that controlling the number of ways for each outcome would be easiest so the number of ways to create each number was 1.
-This then led to my next assumption of the solution.
+It made sense to me that controlling the number of ways for each outcome would be easiest by establishing 1 method of being created.
+This then led to my next assumption of the solution

 ## Second Assumption of solution:
 ```